pureweb/platform-auth-example/README.md

 Once you successfully log in, click the **PureWeb Credentials** button to acquire credentials to the PureWeb platform.

 To view your user account information from Auth0, click the **User Profile** button.

+## Attribution

+The Auth0 and express portions of this example borrow heavily from [auth0-blog/wab-portal-express](https://github.com/auth0-blog/wab-portal-express)